Wong Chun-ting

 Wong Chun-ting (黃鎮廷; born 7 September 1991) is a Hong Kong table tennis player.
 He won his first doubles title on the ITTF World Tour in 2012 and won another three doubles titles in 2014.
 In 2015, he won a bronze medal in mixed doubles event with Doo Hoi Kem at the World Championships.
 In 2016, he won a bronze medal in the singles event at the Men's World Cup.
 Since February 2017, his highest rank was number 6 in the world.

 Wong started playing table tennis aged six against his brother.
 He joined a club at age nine.

 About

-Wong Chun-ting grew up in Shajiao Village, Sha Tin in his early years.
-He attended the school of Zhu Zhengxian Primary School of Baoliang Ju, Leshantang Yangge Xiaolin Middle School, and Lin Dahui Middle School.
+Wong Chun-ting grew up in Sha Kok Estate, Sha Tin in his early years.
+He attended the school of Po Leung Kuk Chee Jing Yin Primary School, Lok Sin Tong Young Ko Hsiao Lin Secondary School, and Lam Tai Fai College.

 In December 2017, Wong Chun-ting said in an interview that he was frankly ashamed of the world calling him "Champion".
 For him, the title of "Champion" requires an absolute in addition to rankings and medals.
 Leadership and influence, currently there is no such ability, hope to have in the future, this is also the goal he set for himself.